RomainLagardette/Alexoogle-Assistant-DSL-Hexagonal-Net5/README.md

   <h3 align="center">Alexoogle-Assistant-DSL-Hexagonal-Net5</h3>

   <p align="center">
-    A assitant who can manage and understand user command like "switch on bedroom light".
+    A assitant who can manage elements of an house and understand user command like "switch on bedroom light".
     <br />
     Based on a Domain Specific Language
     <br />
-    Using Hexagonal Architecture, Unit Tests, Integration Tests, Interpreter Design Pattern, Builder Desgin Pattern
+    Using Hexagonal Architecture, Unit Tests, Integration Tests, Interpreter Design Pattern, Builder Desgin Pattern, Dependency Injection.
     <br />
     <a href="https://github.com/RomainLagardette/Alexoogle-Assistant-DSL-Hexagonal-Net5"><strong>Explore the docs »</strong></a>
     <br />